dbnnomanbhai/learning-web-technologies-spring-2020-2021-sec-h/README.md

 # learning-web-technologies-spring-2020-2021-sec-h
-I have been Doing My Web Tech Course Under https://github.com/alamin200290 @Md.Al-Amin Sir!One of the renowned Teacher At University
+I have been Doing My Web Tech Course Under https://github.com/alamin200290 OR @Md.Al-Amin Sir!
+One of the renowned Teacher At University !